 People to people links

 In September 2011, Australia introduced an e-visa for Chilean tourists visiting Australia.
 The e-visa processing system has benefitted relatives of the large resident Chilean community in Australia and facilitated a greater flow of Chilean tourists to Australia.
 In July 2005, Australia and Chile signed a MOU establishing a work and holiday visa program.
 This program began with 100 available places, and this has increased progressively to 1,500 places, reflecting the popularity of the program.
 Under the program, young Chileans and Australians with appropriate qualifications and language skills can explore living and working in the other country.
+Also, since October 2014, Chileans transiting Australia for a period of eight hours or less do not require a visa.

 At a glance